remiscarlet/mmd-foo/projects/Alice_Cynical_Night_Plan/README.md

 ## History
+- 2021/08/02
+	- render.8-e - Fix a ton of hand-clipping-through-skirt bits.
+Reposition intro bits stage at parts.
+Move lighting around in intro to be a bit more interesting.
+Lower specularity on eyeball materials (less reflective).
+Create thumbnail.
 - 2021/07/22
 	- render.8-d - Remove "dolley off screen"s at ~0:35 and ~0:40.
 Fix non-true darkness on fadeouts caused by iklightrays.
 - 2021/07/21